Tick Repellent Guide – What Repels Ticks On Humans And Pets

 Effective tick repellents for pets to reduce the risk of tick infestations

-If symptoms occur after a tick bite, a doctor should immediately be consulted.
-A fast diagnosis and treatment can prevent severe progression and late effects or at least reduce the risk.
+If symptoms occur after a tick bite, a doctor should be consulted immediately.
+A fast diagnosis and treatment can prevent severe progression and late effects or reduce the risk.